5 Best Places To Snorkel In Oahu

-Well guess what we made it our mission on our last trip to check out all the most amazing snorkeling spots on the island!
+Well, guess what?!
+We made it our mission on our last trip to check out all the best snorkel spots on Oahu!
 It was so much fun!
-I love Hawaii so much!
-Snorkeling in Oahu was such a blast.
+We found some of the best beaches for snorkeling in Oahu.

 This post may contain affiliate links that will give me a commission at no additional charge to you.

 What To Bring on Your Oahu Snorkel Adventure

 Before you hit the best snorkel spots on Oahu make sure to pack a good beach bag.
 If you are wondering what to pack for a Hawaii snorkel adventure I have you covered.
 The following items are essential for snorkeling.
 You can easily click on the link below and get whatever you need for your trip.

 Beginner Snorkeling Oahu Questions

 Have you ever been snorkeling?
 No matter what level you are at beginner, intermediate, or advanced this post is right for you.
 Let’s answer some basic questions you might have about snorkeling in Oahu.